 Balancing Hormones to light up your Metabolic Furnace

-Here are 5 different systems to focus on in the body, which need to be balanced and maintained for optimum overall hormonal output for not only a healthy metabolism but for overall health and some basics to help you manage these:
+Here are 5 different systems to focus on in the body, which need to be balanced and maintained for optimum overall hormonal output for not only a healthy metabolism but for overall health

 - Blood Sugar: Eating real food, avoiding flour, sugar and excessive intake of processed carbohydrates while regularly performing high intensity exercise will help to balance blood sugar and the relevant hormones.